4 Structuring analytics projects

 color = "grey10"))

-We can see from the boxplots in figure 4.1 that average sales by customer is reasonably equivalent.
+We can see from the boxplots in figure 4.1 that average sales by customer is fairly equivalent.
 However, some reps have far fewer outliers.
-A relatively small number of sales drives the differences we see between reps.
-You can get summary stats by a representative by using psych::describe.by(ag_sales_data\$revenue,ag_sales_data\$repID)
+My supposition would be that the differences we are seeing between reps are being driven by a relatively small number of sales.
+You can get summary stats by rep by using psych::describe.by(ag_sales_data$revenue,ag_sales_data$repID).

 #-----------------------------------------------------------------